 Holes in trees can be disconcerting.
 Many homeowners are unsure about what holes indicate for tree health, or what they should do when a hole appears.
-In this post, we address tree holes and talk about how a hole could be a sign of compromised structural integrity.
+In this post, our leading tree experts address tree holes and talk about how a hole could be a sign of compromised structural integrity.
 We discuss different kinds of holes that may be found, as well as how and why they occur.
 Although holes are not always a sign that there is something wrong, it is best not to take chances.
-If there’s a hole in your tree, be sure to contact a licensed and insured Portland tree care company to learn about potential structural damage.
+If there’s a hole in your tree, be sure to contact a top licensed and insured Portland, Oregon tree care company to learn about potential structural damage.

 Are tree holes hazardous?
 They can be if they cause the structural integrity of the tree to fail.
 If this happens, the whole tree or one of its main branches may plummet to the ground, which could lead to injury and/or property damage.
 On the other hand, many tree holes do not present a problem, and do not necessarily need to be filled.
 In fact, our Portland arborists warn against filling holes with concrete (which was frequently recommended in the past), because this can actually lead to more problems.

 Mushrooms and Fungi.
 Fungi growing at a tree’s base suggest there may be a larger problem.
 Hollows can also be signs of fungal infection.
-Since some fungi are benign, and others are harmful, it is best to let an arborists make the call and offer their expert advice.
+Since some fungi are benign, and others are harmful, it is best to let a leading arborist make the call and offer their expert advice.

 Sapsucker and Woodpecker Holes.
 These destructive birds chip away at tree bark to access tree sap and resident insects.
 Woodpeckers and sapsuckers can do serious damage as they bore small holes in trees.
 While these birds don’t kill trees, their feeding can weaken them and leave them more susceptible to diseases and insect infestation.